-With "Healthy Food Prescriptions", Living Hungry helps patients control & reverse their Diabetes Type 2 .
-Clients receive referrals from local doctors & community clinics.
-Witness the transformational power of restaurant-quality groceries, digital health monitoring, education & love.
-CLIENTS WANTED for NOV 2 & 3
+Welcome to the Healthy Food Prescriptions Program where we help our clients to learn control & reverse their Type 2 Diabetes.
+We are *NOW OPEN FOR REFERRALS* from local doctors & community clinics.
+Witness the transformational power of chef-quality medically prgroceries, health monitoring, education & love.

 The Healthy Food Prescriptions Program uses food-as-medicine to treat uncontrolled diabetes in food-insecure households with at least one member who is struggling to manage their disease.
 The goal is to implement an intervention which can reverse diabetes and empower patients to maximize the health of their family through lifestyle and behavior changes, healthy eating habits, and fresh, medically tailored foods.